CoMat: Aligning Text-to-Image Diffusion Model with Image-to-Text Concept Matching: Experiment

 \subsection{Experimental Setup}

-{\bf Base Model Settings.} We mainly implement our method on SDXL~\cite{Rombach_2022_CVPR} for all experiments, which is the state-of-the-art open-source text-to-image model.
-In addition, we also evaluate our method on Stable Diffusion v1.5~\cite{Rombach_2022_CVPR} (SD1.5) for more complete comparisons in certain experiments.
+{\bf Base Model Settings.} We mainly implement our method on SDXL~\cite{Rombach_2022_CVPR} for all experiments, and we also evaluate our method on Stable Diffusion v1.5~\cite{Rombach_2022_CVPR} (SD1.5).
 For the captioning model, we choose BLIP~\cite{li2022blip} fine-tuned on COCO~\cite{lin2015microsoft} image-caption data.
-As for the discriminator in fidelity preservation, we directly adopt the pre-trained UNet of SD1.5.
+We adopt the pre-trained UNet of SD1.5 as the discriminator in the fidelity preservation module.
+More training details are in Appendix \ref{supp:implement_details}.

-{\bf Dataset.} Since the prompt to the diffusion model needs to be challenging enough to lead to concepts missing, we directly utilize the training data or text prompts provided in several benchmarks on text-to-image alignment.
+{\bf Dataset.} Since the prompt to the diffusion model needs to be challenging enough to lead to missing concepts, we directly utilize the training data or text prompts provided in existing text-to-image alignment benchmarks.
 Specifically, the training data includes the training set provided in T2I-CompBench~\cite{huang2023t2icompbench}, all the data from HRS-Bench~\cite{bakr2023hrsbench}, and 5,000 prompts randomly chosen from ABC-6K~\cite{feng2023trainingfree}.
 Altogether, these amount to around 20,000 text prompts.
 Note that the training set composition can be freely adjusted according to the ability targeted to improve.

-{\bf Training Details.} In our method, we inject LoRA~\cite{hu2021lora} layers into the UNet of the online training model and discriminator and keep all other components frozen.
-For both SDXL and SD1.5, we train 2,000 iters on 8 NVIDIA A100 GPUS.
-We use a local batch size of 6 for SDXL and 4 for SD1.5.
-We choose Grounded-SAM~\cite{ren2024grounded} from other open-vocabulary segmentation models~\cite{zhang2023personalize, zou2024segment}.
-The DDPM~\cite{ho2020denoising} sampler with 50 steps is used to generate the image for both the online training model and the original model.
-In particular, we follow \cite{wu2024deep} and only enable gradients in 5 steps out of those 50 steps, where the attribute concentration module would also be operated.
-Besides, to speed up training, we use training prompts to generate and save the generated latents of the pre-trained model in advance, which are later input to the discriminator during fine-tuning.
-More training details is shown in Appendix \ref{supp:implement_details}.
+The text-image pairs used in the mixed latent strategy are from the training set of COCO~\cite{lin2015microsoft}.